-Infosys is packaging its Digital Banking Solution Suite and bundling its services around Cobalt, a proprietary cloud-based solution, to win customer credibility and large deals.
+Infosys offers digital engagement solutions and bundles its services around Cobalt, a proprietary cloud-based solution, to win customer credibility and large deals.

-This report is relevant to enterprises across industries in the Nordics for evaluating payment and card processing services.
+This report is relevant to enterprises across industries in the U.K., for evaluating payment and card processing services.

-In this quadrant report, ISG highlights the current market positioning of payment and card processing services providers in the Nordics, based on the depth of their service offering and market presence.
+In this quadrant report, ISG highlights the current market positioning of payment and card processing services providers in the U.K., based on the depth of their service offering and market presence.